 Land artist Alan Sonfist; and "Earth Monument of Florida" geological artwork at the Gillespie Museum 2021

-From March 2-May 7, 2021, the Gillespie Museum displayed Alan Sonfist's Earth Monument of Florida, a remarkable creation revealing glimpses of the state's geological history through an assemblage of actual rock samples taken from the substrate of the peninsula.
+From March 2 - December 3, 2021, the Gillespie Museum displayed Alan Sonfist's Earth Monument of Florida, a remarkable creation revealing glimpses of the state's geological history through an assemblage of actual rock samples taken from the substrate of the peninsula.
 The installation was a part of Sonfist's landmark stone sculpture series “Corings: 1971-2012,” based on the geology of urban landscapes.
 The artwork featured geological block cores collected from zero to 150 feet below the earth's surface, from Tampa Bay east to the Atlantic, which provided Sonfist's medium in this unique compositional sculpture.

 From Alan Sonfist's larger "Corings" series: "Earth Monument of Chicago," "Hidden Secrets of New York," and "Earth Monument of Atlanta"

-Sonfist’s artistic vision represented in Earth Monument of Florida can be examined in conjunction with the Gillespie Museum’s ongoing Florida Formations: Shifting Seas and Sediments exhibit, allowing visitors to consider and contemplate the various intersections of art and science, and offering deeper understanding and visualization of the largely-hidden geology of our Florida landmass.
+During the installation's display, Sonfist’s artistic vision represented in Earth Monument of Florida was examined in conjunction with the Gillespie Museum’s ongoing Florida Formations: Shifting Seas and Sediments exhibit, allowing visitors to consider and contemplate the various intersections of art and science, and offering deeper understanding and visualization of the largely-hidden geology of our Florida landmass.

 The Gillespie Museum's ongoing exhibit "Florida Formations: Shifting Seas and Sediments"